QuickLogic-Corp/qorc-sdk/README.md

      1. Change the terminal counter from 4000000 to 2000000
      2. Change the assign greenled = led to assign redled = led
      3. Save the changes
+  2. Activate the conda script from `quicklogic-fpga-toolchain` and add it's binaries to PATH.
+    (This step can be skipped if you have installed the toolchain in the current terminal window and session).
+     ```
+     export INSTALL_DIR="specify the installpath of fpga-toolchain"
+     export PATH="$INSTALL_DIR/install/bin:$INSTALL_DIR/install/bin/python:$PATH"
+     source "$INSTALL_DIR/conda/etc/profile.d/conda.sh"
+     ```
   2. Navigate to qf_helloworldhw build folder and run make (note: for make use ql_symbiflow you will have to activate the ql_symbiflow conda)

      ```
      cd qf_apps/qf_helloworldhw/GCC_projects
      conda activate